- What is Diabetes?

 Most of the time, taking insulin for gestational diabetes while pregnant is only prescribed if you are unable to get your blood sugar levels under control through exercise and diet.
 If you ensure to keep monitoring your levels, you can minimize the chances of dealing with the side effects.
 Side effects posed to the foetus due to use of insulin during pregnancy are very dangerous, so keep an eye out for the following and if you see any signs of them, contact your doctor as soon as possible.

 - Puffiness in lips, tongue, and throat

-- If your insulin levels were not adjusted at the end of the first trimester when the drop in progesterone levels occured, you are more at risk of developing low blood sugar.
+- If your insulin levels were not adjusted at the end of the first trimester when the drop in progesterone levels occurred, you are more at risk of developing low blood sugar.
 This can also happen if you skip meals.

 - When taking the insulin injection during pregnancy, if you give it in the same place every day, you may start to notice some lumps start to form.
 So try to avoid that.

 There are many women who have to battle diabetes during their pregnancies each year, and they end with favourable results, and they have happy and healthy babies.
-The key is managing the levels of glucose by eating balanced and healthy meals, and keeping up with your exercise.
+The key is managing the levels of glucose by eating balanced and healthy meals and keeping up with your exercise.
 It is important for you to keep track of your blood sugar at home and not only depend on hospital visits to do so.